SPontadit/LuxUmbra/README.md

 + ### Compile the project

 > Open "LuxUmbra.sln" solution file.
-You may need to retarget the project.<br>Compile and run the project.
+You may need to re-target the project.<br>Compile and run the project.

 <br>